ForgeRock/forgeops/helm/frconfig/README.md

 * Deploy this chart `helm install -f values.yaml frconfig`
 * Replace the dummy ssh secret with your id_rsa value.
 See the section above.
 Note the secret name is now `my-ig-config`
 * Deploy the openig chart, overriding the configuration name:  `helm install --set config.name=my-ig-config openig`

+## Certificates

+cert-manager is used to provision a wildcard SSL certificate of the form `wildcard.$namespace.$domain`.
+The default in values.yaml configures cert-manager to issue self signed certificates (the CA issuer).
+You can  configure cert-manager to issue certificates using LetsEncrypt.
+Please refer to the [cert-manager](https://github.com/jetstack/cert-manager) project.